jlfaucher/executor/incubator/ooRexxShell/readme.txt

 -----------------------------------------------
 2021 may 13

-New command "demo fast" to disable the sleep coomands.
+New command "demo fast" to disable the sleep commands.

 Typical usage:
 Execute a demo at full speed when recording the output in a text file.